commercetools/commercetools-php-sdk/README.md

 ];
 ```

-In real world, you will not put your API credentials directly into code but use a config file or your framework's config or dependency injection system for that.
+In projects you will not put your API credentials directly into code but use a config file or your framework's config or dependency injection system for that.

-#### Using the client factory
+### Using the client factory

-When using at Guzzle greater then version 6, it's also possible to use a preconfigured Guzzle client using the client factory.
+When using a Guzzle version greater than 6, it's also possible to use a preconfigured Guzzle client using the client factory.
 At the moment this is limited to client credentials authentication flow.

 ```php
 <?php